kohler/hotcrp/devel/manual/hotcrapi.md

 ## `paper`

 Use the `paper` subcommand to fetch, modify, or delete submissions from a site.
-The subcommand writes textual error messages and warnings to standard error.

 To fetch a single submission, run `php batch/hotcrapi.php paper PID`, where `PID` is the relevant submission ID.
 The JSON representation of the submission